LeonardoZV/async-client-server-communication/README.md

 Example Architecture:

-## HTTP2 Push (Server-to-Browser Communication) :skull:
+## HTTP/2 Push (Server-to-Browser Communication) :skull:

-Developers from Chromium removed the support for this feature.
-As Chrome has 70% of market share (2022), they are effectively killing HTTP2 Push.
-As HTTP2 Push is not mandatory, Chromium keeps being HTTP2 compliant.
+Developers from Chromium removed the support for this feature due to low usage and high maintenance cost.
+As Chrome has 70% of market share (2022), they are effectively killing HTTP/2 Push.
+As HTTP/2 Push is not mandatory, Chromium keeps being HTTP/2 compliant.

 Chromium Team announcement (2021): https://groups.google.com/a/chromium.org/g/blink-dev/c/K3rYLvmQUBY/m/0o4J1GEjAgAJ